go-gitea/gitea/docs/content/doc/advanced/signing.en-us.md

 A commit will be marked with a grey unlocked icon if no key can be found to verify it.
-If a commit is marked with a red unlocked icon, it is reported to be signed with a key with an id
+If a commit is marked with a red unlocked icon, it is reported to be signed with a key with an id.

 Please note: The signer of a commit does not have to be an author or committer of a commit.

+This functionality requires git >= 1.7.9 but for full functionality this requires git >= 2.0.0.

 ## Automatic Signing